acyeh-lab/microbes/scripts/download_assemblies/README.md

 The script "predownload_assemblies.py" script downloads all the GCF/GCA assemblies in a given file (we use a search from bv-brc for Akkermansia as as example).

+The script "download_ncbi_datasets.py" script downloads all complete, annotated genomes, proteoms, and gff3 files for a given organism

 ## Example run of Akkermansia genomes:

 ```